- Guidance to prison officers on offences to be referred to the police

 Prison governors have been informed that incidents involving the possession of unauthorised weapons and other offensive weapons (knives, home-made weapons, workshop instruments if there is evidence to suggest that the weapon was intended for use in the commission of a further serious criminal offence) should be referred to the police.

-Section 78 is an either-way offence and on conviction on indictment it carries a four year maximum prison sentence or a fine or both.
-On summary conviction, it carries a maximum six month prison sentence or a fine or both.
+Section 78 SCA 2015 is an either-way offence.
+On conviction on indictment it carries a four year maximum prison sentence or a fine or both.

 Prosecutors should note that authorisation may be given to individuals in prison to possess offensive weapons provided it is for legitimate use.
 Authorisation may be given by the Governor or on behalf of the Secretary of State.
-PSI 21 / 2015: Unauthorised possession within prisons of knives and other offensive weapons introduced the following central authorisations:
+Prison Service Instruction (PSI) which deals with unauthorised possession within prisons of knives and other offensive weapons introduced the following central authorisations:

 - Knives, tools or other items that may be classed as offensive weapons in the possession of delivery drivers if such items remain in the delivery vehicle

 - Possession of tools / equipment required for prisoners in workshops or kitchens or for activities where permission has been given locally and where the items has not been removed from the area in which it is authorised for use